joshuacwnewton/d-SNE-PyTorch/README.md

 This port is primarily based off of the March 2020 implementation.

+## Setup

+Prior to running this app, some initial setup is required.
+The experiments used in this port require training/testing datasets to be downloaded manually to the `/dsne_pytorch/data_loading/data` directory, then repacked into HDF5 containers.

+A `README.md` file is provided in the `data` directory for further instructions on how to download and repack the required datasets.

 ## Usage

 At time of writing, only the MNIST -> MNIST-M (supervised, 10 target images per class) experiment has been replicated.
+Please ensure that the necessary datasets have been prepared before continuing.
 To run this experiment, use the following command:

 ```
 python3 -m dsne_pytorch configs/mt-mm.cfg --train --test